zhkrb/cloudflare-scrape-Android/README.md

         }
     });
 ```
-ps: When you want to use cookieList for String, you needed call `Cloudflare.listToString(cookieList)` conversion to String.
+PS: When you want to use cookieList for String, you needed call `Cloudflare.listToString(cookieList)` conversion to String.

 If you need to use jsoup
 ```java